rails/rails/RELEASING_RAILS.md

 This will stop you from looking silly when you push an RC to rubygems.org and then realize it is broken.

-### Release to RubyGems and NPM.
+### Release to RubyGems and npm.

-IMPORTANT: The Action Cable client and Action View's UJS adapter are released as NPM packages, so you must have Node.js installed, have an NPM account (npmjs.com), and be a package owner for `actioncable` and `rails-ujs` (you can check this via `npm owner ls actioncable` and `npm owner ls rails-ujs`) in order to do a full release.
-Do not release until you're set up with NPM!
+IMPORTANT: Several gems have JavaScript components that are released as npm packages, so you must have Node.js installed, have an npm account (npmjs.com), and be a package owner for `@rails/actioncable`, `@rails/actiontext`, `@rails/activestorage`, and `@rails/ujs`.
+You can check this by making sure your npm user (`npm whoami`) is listed as an owner (`npm owner ls <pkg>`) of each package.
+Do not release until you're set up with npm!

 The release task will sign the release tag.
 If you haven't got commit signing set up, use https://git-scm.com/book/tr/v2/Git-Tools-Signing-Your-Work as a